shopware/docs/guides/installation/README.md

 Refer to the [requirements](requirements.md) section to install and configure the necessary services like a database and a webserver to a nix system like Linux, macOS, WSL etc.

-After that you can setup Shopware as a Symfony flex project.
-[Guide](template.md)
+After that, you can [setup Shopware as a Symfony flex project](template.md).